ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 ## Day 5: Horseback to the Western Reindeer Herders

 {% include photo.html url="2023-09-14-north-mongolia/5/__2023-08-31_22-28-06-030000_evan.webp" description="The shower of Anuka's childhood home.
 Since there is no running water in the village, showering is quite the event.
 An open water basin sits on the roof that can be filled with water from the lake (hence the ladder).
 This basin feeds into an electric water heater that's bolted to the ceiling of the shower room, that can be powered by running an extension cord from the house.
+A simple spigot controls the water flow.
 This complexity, coupled with bone-chilling temperatures in winter, means that showering is a weekly, not a daily occurrence." %}

 It was September 1st, the first day of school in the village.
 After breakfast, we headed to the school to check out the special occasion.
 As we approached, we heard speeches and singing performances emanating from the center of the village through shoddy speakers.
 Within the school grounds, parents and children had gathered around the makeshift stage: a square of concrete embedded in the otherwise grassy school grounds.
 Here, songs and ceremonies were taking place.
 A teacher accepted a Teacher of the Year Award, a 6-year-old child sang a song about September 1st, the village leader asked for donations.
 Children and parents swayed to the rhythm of the music during this joyous day.